Gerald Sithole

-Gerald Albert Sithole (born 28 December 2002) is an English professional footballer who plays as a winger or striker for Warrington Town.
+Gerald Albert Sithole (born 28 December 2002) is an English professional footballer who plays as a winger or striker for FC United of Manchester.

 Career

 Having come through Gillingham's youth set-up, he signed his first professional contract with the club on 17 April 2021, hours before being named on the first-team bench for their match against Oxford United.
 He made his league debut for the club on 24 April 2021 as an 88th-minute substitute in a 2–2 draw with Northampton Town.
 He made his first appearance of the 2021–22 season on 7 August 2021 in a 1–1 draw with Lincoln City, before scoring the first goal of his career three days later with the opening goal of a 2–2 draw with Crawley Town in the EFL Cup.
 Following the club's relegation to League Two, Sithole was released by the club at the end of the 2021–22 season.

 On 24 June 2022 it was announced that he had signed for League One side Bolton Wanderers, and would feature initially for its B team.
 He missed eight months of the 2022–23 due to a knee injury.

 On 21 September 2023, Sithole joined National League club Altrincham on an initial one-month loan.
 In March 2024, he joined Chorley on loan for the remainder of the season.
 On 22 May, the club confirmed that he would be leaving at the end of his contract on 30 June.

 On 8 August 2024, Warrington Town announced Sithole had signed for the club after impressing during their pre-season programme.

+In October 2024 Sithole signed for FC United of Manchester.